 September 8 – 11, 2017: Fourth Annual Salmon River Music For Wild Places: Raft on the beautiful Salmon River for 4 days with Elephant Revival.
 Elephant Revival is a unique quintet of multi-instrumentalists blending elements of gypsy, Celtic, Americana, and folk.
 Run class III-IV whitewater during the day and soak up private concerts each evening with these amazing musicians.
 All the while enjoying the fun-loving attentiveness of our Winding Waters Guide Crew.
-Only 18 seats available.
-Learn more about the Salmon River Canyons.
+All 18 seats are currently full and we have a waiting list.
+Contact us to join this waiting list and hear announcements of future MFWP adventures.

 “We’ve had the good fortune to see Elephant Revival a couple times already, and their recordings are top-notch.
 They are one of the best examples of what might be called Indie/Gypsy/Folk.
 That’s why, while (at this point) they may be relatively unknown in some parts, this band’s following is intensely loyal & passionate…and growing rapidly.“